How to Deal with Boring Dinner Guests

 — Ever dined out with the blowhard who talks only about himself and his accomplishments during the entire evening?

-— Ever attended one of those dreaded dinners which included never-ending conversation about trivial subjects which you had no interest in whatsoever?
+— Ever attended one of those dreaded dinners which included a never-ending conversation about trivial subjects which you had no interest in whatsoever?

 — Ever been seated next to a hijacker, who constantly interrupts others and commandeers the table discussion?